DrinkinTea22/teahudv2/README.md

 * **favourite servers**: go to the cfg folder and within **hud_favourite_servers.cfg** type the server's ip after the keyword **connect** without the "<>"
 * Crosshairs: enables label crosshairs
 * Last Damage Done: enables damage done text
-* 16x9: makes stuff bigger tor wide resolutions
+* 16x9: makes stuff bigger for wider resolutions
 * Thin Outlines: makes ammo/health outlines thinner
 * Transparent Viewmodels: enables transparent viewmodels (only works on dxlevel 90 or higher)
 * Player Name: enables player names for match status
-* Lowered Metal Stickies: makes metal and stickies to not be bellow the crosshair
+* Lowered Metal Stickies: makes metal and stickies to not be below the crosshair
 * Hitmarker: shows a white-ish circle when the player does damage
 * No Bonus Image: disables the "cross" image when low/high health
 * Alternative Scoreboard: alternative looking stats for the scoreboard